 Hemingway’s Views on Writing

-In his book Ernest Hemingway on Writing, Larry W. Phillips does a wonderful job of collecting this great author's thoughts on the field of writing.
+In his book Ernest Hemingway on Writing, Larry W. Phillips does a wonderful job of collecting the great author's thoughts on the field of writing.
 Phillips draws from various sources including personal letters, books, novels, essays, commissioned articles, and interviews.
-Sectioning our post in the same way Phillips did his book, let’s try to summarize some of Hemingway’s most interesting ideas on the topic.
+Sectioning our post in the same way Phillips did with his book, let’s try to summarize some of Hemingway’s most interesting ideas on the topic.

 What Writing Is and Does

 • Good books are all alike in the sense that they feel true.
 Communicating genuine experiences to the reader is essential.
-It’s the writer’s job to convey to the reader feelings, sensations and even the weather, as he narrates the experience he’s writing about.
+It’s the writer’s job to convey to the reader feelings, sensations, and even the weather, as he narrates the experience he’s writing about.

 • Literature is, after all, poetry written in prose and it should read like that.